julisa-344/nixos-config/DEPLOYMENT.md

 # NixOS Configuration Deployment Guide

-This guide explains how to deploy the updated NixOS configuration with development environment support.
+This guide explains how to deploy the updated NixOS configuration with development environment support and fixed dotfiles paths.

 ## 🚀 Quick Deployment